nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/QUEEN_HAIL.md

 Now that you have a function defined, you can invoke it and pass a string to it as an argument.
 In this invocation, the argument is the string of "Athena Perez".

-Copy pasta the follow code into the `main.js` file below the function definition.
+Copy pasta the following code into the `main.js` file below the function definition.

 ```js
 const athena = hailTheQueen("Athena Perez") // Argument value is "Athena Perez"